Skip navigation links

 The consultation refers to the year of registration and not the current one.

 A.Y.
-2023/24
+2024/25

-CLASSES AND LABS ARE HELD ONLY IN PRESENCE
+CLASSES AND LABS ARE HELD IN PRESENCE ONLY

 FIRST YEAR, FIRST SEMESTER